Republicans to offer $650 billion infrastructure proposal as counter to Biden $2.2 trillion spending plan

 The proposal comes after Republicans for weeks complained that the president's "American Jobs Plan" spent well under half of its money on infrastructure and as the White House has said it's open to negotiations.

 Fox News is told that the GOP plan will include money for broadband internet.
+The GOP bill is expected to be offered sometime during the May recess.

+BIDEN'S $2T SPENDING PLAN, BILLED AS INFRASTRUCTURE BILL, SPENDS LESS THAN HALF ON INFRASTRUCTURE

 Republicans have expressed doubts about the White House's sincerity on infrastructure negotiations, especially after the president spurned the efforts of several moderate GOP senators to negotiate over coronavirus relief.